akshata29/householdhub/README.md

 - **Data Layer**: Azure SQL warehouse with comprehensive financial data schema
 - **Messaging**: Agent-to-Agent (A2A) protocol using Azure Service Bus with idempotent processing

-### Supported Business Scenarios
-The platform handles 9 comprehensive wealth management scenarios:
-1. **Cash Position Analysis**: "What is the total cash position for household HH001?"
-2. **Household Rankings**: "Show me the top 3 households by assets under management"
-3. **RMD Compliance**: "Which clients have required minimum distributions due this year?"
-4. **CRM Intelligence**: "What are the recent CRM notes for John Doe?"
-5. **Performance Analytics**: "How did the Conservative Growth portfolio perform last quarter?"
-6. **Asset Allocation**: "Show allocation breakdown for account ACC001"
-7. **Position Analysis**: "What Pershing positions are held by household HH001?"
-8. **Liquidity Monitoring**: "Which households have cash positions above $100k?"
-9. **Executive Reporting**: "Generate an executive summary for household HH001"

 ## 🚀 Getting Started

 ### Prerequisites